datalater/ebseasywriting/readme.md

 #### Misorang

-1. Well, I must confess this is a first time I'm hearing this English term.
+1. Well, I must confess this is a first time I'm hearing this term.
+(Same for me)
 2. So just guessing, I'm imagining there are cameras in front of me.
-(Because the word 'media')
+(Because of the word 'media'?)
-3. Yeah, as I work out.
-4. And after the session, the camera feeds into a software that will diagnose wheter my posture is right, you know, whether my angles are correct, whether I'm putting equal amount of weight on my left foot and my right foot, and things like that.
+3. Yeah, as I work out, and after the session, the camera feeds into a software that will diagnose wheter my posture is right, you know, whether my angles are correct, whether I'm putting equal amount of weight on my left foot and my right foot, and things like that.
 5. That's what I imagined.
 6. Am I right?

-@@@ resume : `17:40~`
+#### Eugene

+1. Not exactly.
+2. Anyway, media trainings, I looked it up as well.
+I didn't know what it meant.
+3. Um, basically in case of America, the professional athletes, they give a lot of interviews.
+4. Especially, right after the game, and when their adrenaline is pumping, which is why they kind of make a lot of mistakes because their adrenaline is pumping.
+5. So that's probably why you have these kind of a media training so that you could, the athletes could interview better.

+**끝.**

 ---